react-static/react-static/docs/plugins/README.md

 # Plugins

-React Static ships with a plugin API to extend React-Static's functionality.
+React Static ships with a plugin API to extend React Static's functionality.

 ## Installing Plugins